DHTMLX/gantt-docs/data/api/gantt_importfromprimaverap6.md

 ~~~html
 <script src="http://export.dhtmlx.com/gantt/api.js"></script>
 ~~~
-Read the details in the desktop/export_msproject.md#importfrommsproject article.
+Read the details in the desktop/export_msproject.md#importfrommsproject article.}}

 The method takes as a parameter an object with configuration properties of an imported file: